-SEO tester software is generally used to track the distinct actions of users in each version, but Google Optimize offers free, accessible SEO testing.
+SEO tester software is generally used to run SEO tests and track the distinct actions of users in each version, but Google Optimize offers free, accessible SEO testing.
 Within Google Optimize, you can add variants of a page, gather important analytics, and set objectives.

 There are additional tests available in Google Optimize like multivariate testing and redirect testing, but for our purposes, let’s stick with A/B split testing.

 Want to try a free SEO checker now?
-WebFX’s SEO tester is simple and easy to use — just type in your page URL, central keyword, and your email to get your results!
+WebFX’s SEO tester is simple and easy to use — just type in your URL and your email to get your results!

 In Google Optimize, you can perform A/B testing for plenty of specifics on your pages.
-But which ones are critical to evaluate SEO optimization?
+But which SEO tests are critical to evaluate your website’s optimization?

-SEO strategies monitor numerous factors because search engines pull from the details of your site to rank their quality and relevance.
-Experiment with the following seven details in your split tests.
+SEO strategies monitor numerous factors because search engines pull from the details of your site to rank their quality and relevance, so experiment with the following seven details in your split tests.

 1. Compare title tags